UCBerkeleySETI/rawspec_test/README.md

 All table file types are implemented as CSV files.

-## 2.0 Testing Baseline Contents

-The following files are in the testing baseline directory:
+The following is a listing of the testing baseline directory (excluding the trial directory):
 ```
 blc13_guppi_57991_49836_DIAG_FRB121102_0010.0000.raw
 blc13_guppi_57991_49836_DIAG_FRB121102_0010.0001.raw